Predatory Game

 Mayelana nomlobi

-Christine Feehan is the #1 New York Times bestselling author of many paranormal romances and novellas.
+Christine Feehan is the #1 New York Times bestselling author of many novels, including the Carpathian series, the GhostWalker series, the Leopard series, the Torpedo Ink series, the Shadow Riders series, and stand-alone romantic suspense novels.

 Linganisela le-audiobook